AL Amyloidosis

 Recognising your role and the responsibilities you are taking on as a carer is essential.
 It is the first step you need to take to ensure you get the help you might need now or later.

 It is also important to recognise that you might need help for yourself in this new role.
 The first step is usually to talk to your doctor.
-And remember that your health must be a priority too.
+Remember that your health must be a priority too.
 Many support groups will also offer practical advice for carers, no matter what stage of the disease journey the person who you are caring for is at.

 They should also be able to help you identify ways of getting support, whether practical or financial, including local carers’ services and social care support.

 Caring for someone can range from being a sympathetic ear, to providing more hands-on assistance, like driving to and from hospital appointments or helping them with daily activities like getting dressed, shopping or doing tasks around the home.
-It will look different from person to person, but here are some ways you can help to care for the person in your life with AL AMY:
+It will look different from person to person, but here are some ways you can help to care for the person in your life with AL amyloidosis: